 Date Opened Site A/B Non-Compliance Corrective Action Status: Open/Closed 19/12/2016 A Inadequate topsoil management and backfilling.
 At various towers topsoil is mixed with subsoil during backfilling, Subsoil on the surface and surface area not levelled out.
 Excess spoil must be removed and replaced with topsoil.
 Topsoil must then be levelled to represent the natural environment, Closed 10/01/2017 A Contractor Conco barricading is inadequate and does not provide effective protection.
 Barricading must be fixed and barricading method readdressed as barricading is ineffective and a reoccurring issue Closed 20/01/2017 A Work is taking place at the contractor Conco while required documentation is not in place.
 Method statements are generic and not site specific or relevant to scope off works.
 Method Statements are not signed off by required stakeholders.
 Due since beginning off construction.
 Conco ESO needs to review their Method Statements and align them with the site EMP, EA and WUL.
 Method statements should then be send to the ECO for approval.
 If approved the Method Statement should be signed off by the other relevant stakeholders.
-Closed 15/02/2017 В Damage to multiple protected plants (Boophone disticha) from the Babcock contractor Relocation report received on 29/06/2017.
-Waiting formal closure from Babcock Closed 15/02/2017 В Continuous deviation from the agreed access routes and creating multiple tracks after rainfall.
-Waiting for feedback from Babcock Open 15/05/2017 В Waste disposal certificates outstanding Waiting for feedback from Babcock Open 15/05/2017 В The condition of existing access / private roads used are not documented with photographs Waiting for feedback from Babcock Open 15/05/2017 В Incidents not being reported Waiting for Open feedback 22/05/2017 В Work is taking place without required documentation.
-Method statement for drilling/pilling not received thus method statements not signed off Waiting for feedback from Babcock Open 22/05/2017 А Work is taking place in areas without required access map, access demarcation and documented road conditions on site Access demarcation is being put in place as per the requirements.
-Open 01/06/2017 A Anti-bird collision line marking devices are not installed as per requirements Waiting for feedback from Conco Open 29/06/2017 А Method statements not communicated to employees The method statements were communicated to the employees on site.
-Open 29/06/2017 В Using stockpiled topsoil for construction activities, Waiting for feedback from Babcock Open
+Closed 15/02/2017 В Damage to multiple protected plants ( Boophone disticha ) from the Babcock contractor Relocation report received on 29/06/2017.
+Closed

+Waiting formal closure from Babcock 15/02/2017 В Continuous deviation from the agreed access routes and creating multiple tracks after rainfall.
+Babcock's access signage's has been installed to prevent any vehicles from deviating from access routes.
+Closed 15/05/2017 В Waste disposal certificates outstanding Waiting for feedback from Babcock Open 15/05/2017 В The condition of existing access / private roads used are not documented with photographs Waiting for feedback from Babcock Open 15/05/2017 В Incidents not being reported Waiting for feedback Open 22/05/2017 В Work is taking place without required documentation.
+Method statement for drilling/pilling not received thus method statements not signed off Babcock's method statements are now in place before any construction activities commence on site.
+Closed 22/05/2017 A Work is taking place in areas without required access map, access demarcation and documented road conditions on site Access demarcation is being put in place as per the requirements.
+Open 01/06/2017 A Anti-bird collision line marking devices are not installed as per requirements Conco has started installing the antiperching devises.
+Closed 29/06/2017 A Method statements not communicated to employees The method statements were communicated to the employees on site.
+Open 29/06/2017 В Using stockpiled topsoil for construction activities, Babcock is using the topsoil for rehabilitation purposes as per the rehabilitation plan.
+Closed